The Beautiful Formentera

-Located in the south of Ibiza, the small Balearic Island is known to be a real treasure of the Mediterranean, it is said to be just as breath taking as the Caribbean with its glorious beaches and breathtaking scenery.
+Located in the south of Ibiza, the small Balearic Island is known to be a real treasure of the Mediterranean.
+It is said to be just as breath taking as the Caribbean with its glorious beaches and breathtaking scenery.
 For those of you who dream of those paradisiac creeks and turquoise waters, Formentera really is the place for you.
 Hire a motorboat beginning from the island of Ibiza and check out Nautal’s favourite sailing route as well as essential stops on the way.
 Tour around this little paradise and experience not only a sublime panorama of the region, but also a well needed escape from the busy atmosphere and restless nights in Ibiza.

-Step 4: After this you will see the high cliffs of the Cap de Barbaria overhung by its lighthouse, before reaching the Southern tip of Formentera.
+After this you will see the high cliffs of the Cap de Barbaria overhung by its lighthouse, before reaching the Southern tip of Formentera.
 Again, a stopover is possible on the beach Migjorn which has kept its wild appearance despite the presence of many tourists in summer.

 Next, a great idea is to go up North by the West side of the island!
 You can’t miss the lighthouse of the Mola and cliffs of over 100 meters above sea level.
 You will notice a dazzling contrast of colors with the blue sea, flashing turquoise as it crashes against the rocks.
 Another stop over is then in sight as you approach the most isolated and wild creek of Formentera.
 This island is inaccessible unless you have a boat.
 The Raco de Sa Pujada will surely give you unique memories that you can’t forget.
 This beach alone is just fifty meters long, however, so beautiful.
 An absolute must visit on your journey around the waters of Ibiza!